proiel/proiel-cli/README.md

 `proiel convert conll` converts the treebank to CoNLL format.
 Use `proiel --help` for further examples and usage instructions.

+To use the `visualize` command you will need a local installation of [graphviz](http://graphviz.org).
+More specifically, the `dot` command must be available in the path.

 ## Development

 Check out the git repository from github and run `bin/setup` to install